Jeytery/role-cards-store/mafia.md

                     "role": {
                         "id": "3814D6B3-82A2-46DF-9D6E-6C0D6CA59473",
                         "name": "Don",
-                        "description": "Can check one player at night if he is a Sheriff", "imageName": ""
+                        "description": "Can check one player at night if he is a Sheriff" },
-                    },
                     "count": 1
                 }